Player's Profile

 History

-2005-06: Hulking left winger Mashinter made his debut with the Sarnia Sting(OHL).
+2005-06: Hulking left winger Brandon Mashinter made his debut with the Sarnia Sting(OHL).
 In 65 games Mashinter managed just 7 points.
 Far from point per game in scoring, Mashinter focussed on his physical game, picking up 65 PIMs in his rookie season.

 2006-07: In Mashinter's second season with the Sarnia Sting(OHL) he more than doubled his point production, notching 15 points.
 He also played a more disciplined game, picking up just 49 PIMs.
 Mashinter also saw some playoff time, notching 2 points in 4 playoff games with the Sting.